Which is the best 4K Blu-ray player to buy?

 - Average build quality

-The DP-UB820 benefits from Panasonic’s decision to have both HDR10+ and Dolby Vision playback onboard.
-That means whatever form of HDR your 4K content supports, the UB820 can play it.
+The DP-UB820 benefits from Panasonic’s decision to include both HDR10+ and Dolby Vision playback – so whatever form of HDR your 4K content supports, the UB820 can play it.

-And it’ll do so with great skill.
-Colours are rendered beautifully, with precision and clarity thanks to the much vaunted HCX processor.
-And picture quality is complemented with a good selection of streaming apps as well as useful features to do with managing HDR playback. the only real sour note is the CD playback, which is not the most exciting.
+And play it with verve.
+Colours are precise, clear and beautifully rendered, thanks to the much vaunted HCX processor.
+Picture quality is complemented by a good selection of streaming apps, as well as useful features to help you manage HDR playback.

 - Meticulous design